rosanof/guidance-rtb/README.md

 make benchmark@codekit
 ```

-Note: in this setup benchmarks are running in distributed mode on a remote cluster accessing the responder app using Heimdall provided network and broker.
+Note: in this setup benchmarks are running in distributed mode on a remote cluster accessing the responder app using N‌etworkBr‌idge provided network and broker.

 15. If you performed all of these steps on the same machine then you have more than a single context in your kubernetes config.
 Here are some commands that will help you navigate in between the contexts.